AVAC and The Next Frontier for Immunizations

 I’m not sure why Dr. Jenner chose an eight year-old, and I can’t begin to imagine the conversation with the kid’s parents, but that bit of history came to me when thinking about today’s topic, adult vaccines.
 Indeed, the co-Chair of AVAC recently described adult vaccines as “the next frontier.”
 In this issue of the IIN we visit with two of the people leading that journey.

 AVAC, the Adult Vaccination Access Coalition, was officially launched in the fall of 2015 but already has 48 members and is tackling the tricky business of influencing national policy.
 There’s plenty of work to be done.
-Here, from their website, is a visual of the chasm between current rates and the goals laid out in Healthy People 2020:

 One of the people who drove the creation of AVAC was Lisa German Foster.
 She works with NVG, LLC, a D.C. government relations firm.
 With the help of a seed grant from Merck, the NVG team began investigating the possibilities for a coalition to bring greater focus on adult vaccinations.
 Of the team of three that began work on the coalition, it was Lisa who had a background in vaccinations.